Lumicrownai/Etura-agent/README.md

 - **Vector databases** that are great for finding a wide range of potentially relevant answers.
 - **Machine Learning rerankers** that fine-tune the results to ensure the most relevant answers top the list.

-* Our experiments on MTEB datasets show that the combination of keyword search, vector search and a reranker via a xgboost model (denoted as ES+VS+RR_n) can significantly improve the vector search (VS) baseline.
+- Our experiments on MTEB datasets show that the combination of keyword search, vector search and a reranker via a xgboost model (denoted as ES+VS+RR_n) can significantly improve the vector search (VS) baseline.

 ![mteb_ndcg_plot](mteb_ndcg_plot.png)

-* **Check out etura agent experiments using the Anthropic Contextual Retrieval dataset at [here](https://github.com/Lumicrownai/Etura-agent/tree/master/experiments/data/contextual-embeddings)**.
+- **Check out etura agent experiments using the Anthropic Contextual Retrieval dataset [here](https://github.com/Lumicrownai/Etura-agent/tree/master/experiments/data/contextual-embeddings)**.

 ## 🚀 Features

 The initial release of etura agent provides the following features.